-- 1. This rule does not apply to concurrent or simple resolutions, joint resolutions nullifying administrative rules, senate confirmations, or bills passed by both houses in different forms.
-Subsection 2 of this rule does not apply to appropriations bills, ways and means bills, government oversight bills, legalizing acts, administrative rules review committee bills, bills sponsored by standing committees in response to a referral from the president of the senate or the speaker of the house of representatives relating to an administrative rule whose effective date has been delayed until the adjournment of the next regular session of the general assembly by the administrative rules review committee, bills cosponsored by majority and minority floor leaders of one house, bills in conference committee, and companion bills sponsored by the majority floor leaders of both houses after consultation with the respective minority floor leaders.
-For the purposes of this rule, a joint resolution is considered as a bill.
-To be considered an appropriations, ways and means, or government oversight bill for the purposes of this rule, the appropriations committee, the ways and means committee, or the government oversight committee must either be the sponsor of the bill or the committee of first referral in the originating house. - 2.
-To be placed on the calendar in the house of origin, a bill must be first reported out of a standing committee by Friday of the 9th week of the first session and the 8th week of the second session.
-To be placed on the calendar in the other house, a bill must be first reported out of a standing committee by Friday of the 13th week of the first session and the 11th week of the second session. - 3.
-During the 11th week of the first session and the 7th week of the second session, each house shall consider only bills originating in that house and unfinished business.
-During the 14th week of the first session and the 10th week of the second session, each house shall consider only bills originating in the other house and unfinished business.
-Beginning with the 15th week of the first session and the 11th week of the second session, each house shall consider only bills passed by both houses, bills exempt from subsection 2, and unfinished business. - 4.
+- 1. This rule does not apply to concurrent or simple resolutions, joint resolutions nullifying administrative rules, senate confirmations, bills embodying redistricting plans prepared by the legislative services agency pursuant to chapter 42, or bills passed by both houses in different forms.
+Subsection 2 of this rule does not apply appropriations bills, ways and means bills, government oversight bills. legalizing acts, administrative rules review committee bills, bills sponsored by standing committees in response to a referral from the president of the senate or the speaker of the house of representatives relating to an administrative rule whose effective date has been delayed until the adjournment of the next regular session of the general assembly by the administrative rules review committee, bills cosponsored by majority and minority floor leaders of one house, bills in conference committee, and companion bills sponsored by the majority floor leaders of both houses after consultation with the respective minority floor leaders.
+For the purposes of this rule, a joint resolution is To be considered an appropriations, ways and means, or considered as a bill. government oversight bill for the purposes of this rule, the appropriations committee, the ways and means committee, or the government oversight committee must either be the sponsor of the bill or the committee of first referral in the originating house. - 2.
+To be placed on the calendar in the house of origin, a bill must be first reported out of a standing committee by Friday of the 8th week of the first session and the 7th week of the second session.
+To be placed on the calendar in the other house, a bill must be first reported out of a standing committee by Friday of the 12th week of the first session and the 10th week of the second session. - 3.
+During the 10th week of the first session and the 8th week of the second session, each house shall consider only bills originating in that house and unfinished business.
+During the 13th week of the first session and the 11th week of the second session, each house shall consider only bills originating in the other house and unfinished business.
+Beginning with the 14th week of the first session and the 12th week of the second session, each house shall consider only bills passed by both houses, bills exempt from subsection 2, and unfinished business. - 4.
 A motion to reconsider filed and not disposed of on an action taken on a bill or resolution which is subject to a deadline under this rule may be called up at any time before or after the day of the deadline by the person filing the motion or after the deadline by the majority floor leader, notwithstanding any other rule to the contrary.